arkalim/obsidian-vault/Notes/MongoDB & Mongo Express Project.md

 - Append the service config to `mongo-express.yaml`
 - `type: LoadBalancer` tells the K8s that the service is external and so it is assigned an external IP address
 	- By default `type: ClusterIP`, which means the IP is internal (internal service)
-- `nodePort` is the port on which the external IP will be open
+- `nodePort` is the port on which the external IP will be open (port on which the application can be accessed externally)
 	- Must be in the range `30000` - `32767`

 mongo-express.yaml